What is a pre-existing condition?

 Can I get life insurance with a pre-existing condition?

-Some insurers might not cover you if you have a pre-existing condition, while others might require you to pay higher premiums.
+Some insurers might not cover you if you have a pre-existing medical condition, while others might require you to pay higher premiums.
 The cost of life insurance, and the range of options available, will depend on the severity of your condition.

 In some cases, you may want to get life insurance with an exclusion.
 This means that your policy will only pay out if you pass away as a result of something other than your pre-existing condition.

-However, whatever your condition, it’s still likely that you’ll be able to find an insurance policy that covers it, so you can protect your loved ones when you’re gone.
+The good news is that whatever your condition, it’s still likely that you’ll be able to find an insurance policy that covers it, so you can protect your loved ones when you’re gone.